 - Can I include something for free that is awesome?
 If you offer value packed information or tools for free that your audience can instantly use, they will keep coming back.
 Remember you are building trust, and that takes time.
 Be generous.

 Before I begin to write I work out the format I will use.
 Is this article personal?
-Is it a review?
+Or is it a review?
 Do I have valuable insights to share?
 Is it addressing questions my clients have asked?

 Determine this at the beginning.
-Create a blog writing template to follow each time until you gain confidence and then you can become more flexible.
+And then, create a blog writing template to follow each time until you gain confidence and then you can become more flexible.
 Put your topics into a natural progression.
 Each piece of information should flow to the next like steps to follow.

 This information would be written under the framework heading of Teaching Points.
 Remember each section can be as long as you like.
 If your article is interesting, it doesn’t matter about the length.
-Better to have a long, interesting and valuable article than a short and sweet fluff piece.
+Actually, it is better to have a long, interesting and valuable article than a short and sweet fluff piece.